thymeleaf/thymeleaf-docs/Using-Thymeleaf.md

-14 More on configuration
+15 More on Configuration
 ========================

-14.1 Template Resolvers
+15.1 Template Resolvers
 -----------------------

 For our Good Thymes Virtual Grocery, we chose an `ITemplateResolver`